2103526/CS220-AU-portfolio/README.md

 - Add the V+R graphs to the essay
 - Sort website theme - look more into Jekyll
 - Need to look more into mark-down code
+- add pcitures and more about my project onto CV - show skills I have used that would apply in a professional setting
 <br>